 The reasons for Easter season

-Jesus preached about love, compassion, and forgiveness during his earthly ministry.
 Also, he gave hope to those who had lost hope, showing them a better way.

 The English Dictionary defines compassion as the “sympathetic pity and concern for the sufferings or misfortunes of others.”